Stirling railway station (Scotland): Description

 The station building was constructed in 1915 by James Miller, replacing the original 1848 structure designed by Andrew Heiton, and is listed by Historic Environment Scotland as a Category A listed building.
 Miller's design continues the circular spaces and flowing curves of his celebrated Wemyss Bay station.

 The station houses a Neighbourhood Policing Team (NPT) from the British Transport Police.
 Currently two officers work from Stirling and cover Stirling, Alloa, Bridge of Allan, Camelon, Dunblane, Falkirk High, Falkirk Grahamston and Larbert.

-The Stirling Area Command of the Forth Valley Division of Police Scotland cover the territorial area the Stirling NPT cover and will assist when the BTP officers are not available.
+The Stirling Area Command of the Forth Valley Division of Police Scotland cover the territorial area that the Stirling NPT covers and will assist when the BTP officers are not available.